 Standard propane torches with trigger-start ignition heads have trouble staying lit when inverted.
 This can be a problem when you're frantically trying to relight a torch as your steak sears in a hot skillet.
 Adding a Searzall unit will not only ensure that the flame stays lit but will also diffuse the flame, allowing you to get a more even sear.

 Want to keep things on the cheap?
 I find that a standard butane gas canister used with a high-intensity torch head, like the Iwatani Torch Burner, does a more than adequate job.
 It's what I pack in my travel cooking kit.
+(You can read our review of the best kitchen torches right here.)

 Q: Will food acquire any off aromas when finished with a torch?